You need to make sure your ad campaigns are effective for the money you are spending.

 - Adult products, services or content

 - Multi-level marketing

 - Non-functional landing page

 If your ad has been rejected, you need to make the appropriate changes and appeal to Facebook directly.

 Facebook has a digital auction method that will stop your ads competing with each other if they have similar interests and audiences.
 This is supposed to help you, but Facebook will stop some of your ads from running and simultaneously push the ones that are performing better.
 (This is based on your previous ad history.)
 If this is occurring, click onto ‘Show Audience Overlap’ in the ‘Actions’ dropdown menu.
 Ad Expresso uses the example of changes in the ads when the audiences ‘Cats USA’ and ‘Cats Worldwide’ had a 100% overlap:

 You Aren’t Measuring

 There isn’t one way to solve your ads and get you full-proof campaigns.
 The best way to improve them is to simply measure your results.
-If you change something, wait and test it to see what results it has on your campaigns.
+If you change something, wait and test it to see what result it has on your campaigns.
 There is no point randomly pushing buttons and trying the list above without measuring it.
 This can also be done in split testing (A/B), which compares two ads on one or two specific changes.